 A conservation easement (CE) is a restriction on private property, usually to limit how many houses might be built or how many times it can be divided.
 Think of the view of a favorite farm across a valley.
 Imagine it with 10 or 20 houses added.
 The goal of a CE is to limit this and preserve agricultural or open space areas in perpetuity.

 The citizens of San Juan County voted to establish the Land Bank real estate excise tax (REET) in 1990, after helping to create the state enabling legislation.
 Citizens have renewed it twice, in 1999 and 2011.

 The Land Bank and the San Juan Preservation Trust (SJPT) work closely with each other and there tends to be confusion about who does what.
 The Land Bank is public and the 1% real estate excise tax comprises most of its revenue.
 SJPT is a private land trust and derives the vast majority of its revenue from private sources.

-The Land Bank allows deer hunting on Lopez Hill, a property leased from the state Department of Natural Resouces (DNR).
-DNR allowed hunting on the property for many decades prior to the lease.
-The Land Bank is also looking at allowing limited duck hunting on its False Bay Creek Preserve.
+The Land Bank allows deer hunting on Lopez Hill.
+The Department of Natural Resources (DNR) allowed hunting on the property for many decades prior to the Land Bank’s acquisition.